 It was a little before 7 PM when we arrived back at the resort.
 It was our last night in Guimaras.
 I knew I would miss the laid back atmosphere of San Lorenzo, especially the quiet of its nights when I get back to Manila.

 For the last time, we let the cool sea air embrace us by hanging out by the beach that night.
 We just sat there looking out at the dark sea and the night sky.
 And we lightly talked about our Guimaras experience, up until we were already in bed, waiting to fall asleep.

 Being away from your daily routine, even just for a while, is recharging.
 Traveling widens your experiences, takes away stress, and gives you a more positive outlook about life.
 It also makes you more enthusiastic in facing your daily tasks, and in facing life in general.

 Our Guimaras experience was short, but sweet.
 As sweet, perhaps, as the world-famous mangoes that grow there.

-My comparison was baseless, though, as I wasn’t able to taste their mangoes.
+My comparison is baseless, though, as I cannot eat a number of fruits, including mangoes.

 Check out below a compilation of video clips taken during my visit in Guimaras.